pdusara/PythonAppOnMiniKube/README.md

 # HelloWorld Python App on MiniKube

 This project demonstrates a simple Python application that runs inside a Docker container and prints "Hello, World!" along with the hostname of the pod it is running on.
-It is designed to be deployed on a Kubernetes cluster using MiniKube with is load balanced.
+It is designed to be deployed on a Kubernetes cluster using MiniKube with load balancing.

 ## Features
 - A Python script (`HelloWorld.py`) that continuously prints messages to the console.